Neurogenic Bladder Child

 Talk with the doctor about the best treatment plan for your child.
 Treatment options include the following:

-The doctor may recommend that your child take antibiotics to prevent urinary tract infections.
+Antibiotics may be prescribed to prevent urinary tract infections.

 Other medication may also be used to improve bladder function.

-A thin tube, called a catheter, can be inserted to empty your child’s bladder.
-You can learn to do this for your child, or a trained healthcare professional may do it.
+A thin tube, called a catheter, can be inserted to empty the bladder.
+This can be taught and done at home or a trained healthcare professional may do it.

 If other treatments fail, surgery may be an option.
 The exact type of surgery will depend on what is causing the problems.
 Some surgical options include enlarging the bladder or creating an artificial sphincter to control urine flow.